(MORE!) New Year’s Resolutions for Businesses

 - Register as “Foreign Business Entity”: A corporation, limited liability company, or other form of business entity that is doing “business” in a state other than the one in which it was organized must register with that state as a “foreign business entity.”
 Whether a business is doing “business” in a state will depend on the laws of that state.
 Doing business in a state without so registering can result in significant financial and other penalties.
 Accordingly, as you start the New Year, all businesses should review their business operations to make sure they have registered as a foreign business in those states in which they are doing “business,” and if not, make the necessary filings as soon as possible.

 - Annual Reports: A business entity is required to file annual (or, in some cases, bi-annual) reports both with the state in which it was organized (for example, the state in which a corporation was incorporated) and any other state(s) in which it is “doing business.”
 Businesses should, therefore, ensure that they have filed and completed all such required reports for prior years, as well as the current year.
-Since failure to file these reports for a number of years could result in the termination by law of your business entity, you should, with the advice and guidance of legal counsel, complete and file any delinquent reports with the appropriate state(s).
+Since failure to file these reports for a number of years could result in the termination by law of your business entity, you should, with the advice and guidance of a corporate law attorney, complete and file any delinquent reports with the appropriate state(s).

 - Annual Meetings of Corporation’s Shareholders and Directors: A corporation’s Board of Directors and Shareholders are required to meet on an annual basis to, among other things, elect officers and directors for the upcoming year.
 In most cases, no actual meeting need be held and the necessary actions can be taken by a written consent signed by all of the directors and shareholders.
 Repeated failure to conduct such meetings either in person or by written consents can endanger the continued existence of the corporation.
 Thus, it is essential that such annual meetings be held or prepared and signed, as the case may be, in accordance with a corporation’s bylaws and the applicable law of the state in which it is incorporated.
 A thorough review of the corporation’s books and records should be undertaken to ensure that these meetings have been held or consent forms signed for all prior years.
-You should consult with legal counsel if there are any missing years as to the appropriate action to take.
+You should consult with corporate law attorney if there are any missing years as to the appropriate action to take.

 The Corporate and Tax Counselor is a monthly e-newsletter providing business owners and executives updates and PRACTICAL COUNSEL related to current business and tax law happenings.
 In each issue, we will highlight bottom-line implications and/or opportunities business owners/executives should consider in response to new laws, court and agency decisions, and other matters discussed in the newsletter.